-Fort St. James, Prince George and Quesnel; individual courses may be available at other campuses
+Fort St. James and Prince George; offered at Quesnel on a rotating basis; individual courses may be available at other campuses

-Do you enjoy helping those in need?
 With a Social Service Certificate, you can find work in residential child/adult care services, men's and women's programs, group homes, shelters, First Nations social services organizations, and more.
 This program gives you the basic skills and knowledge needed for work as a social service paraprofessional.
 It combines theory and classroom instruction with practical experience.

-- 1. Successful completion of one of the following: - Grade 12 with English 12 or English 12: First Peoples - ABE/CCP Advanced Certificate plus English 045 - GED Certificate plus English 045 or English 12 or English 12: First Peoples
+- Successful completion of one of the following: - Grade 12 with English 12 or English 12: First Peoples - ABE/Academic Upgrading Advanced Certificate plus English 045 - GED Certificate plus English 045 or English 12 or English 12: First Peoples